shapley-value-java/shapley-value-core/README.md

 - VW 2
 - PP 1

-In fact, it becomes very difficult to calculate the Shapley value for this 12 parties.
+In fact, it becomes very difficult to calculate the Shapley value for this 13 parties.
-Because the number of permutation possible is huge : factorial(12)=  479 001 600 !
+Because the number of permutation possible is huge : factorial(13)=  a lot ...